contino/flight-controller/README.md

 - create Dockerized lambda code for product creation metric

 # Questions
-- account oyu have created is not working. gives https://portal.aws.amazon.com/billing/signup/incomplete.
-- Also how to use https://granted.dev/ without copying the session keys from browser because this is not SSO :(
-- Driver L1 in the diagram is dictated by the DB choice of the implementation. can we seperate them or is it OK. also how to use the "use case interactor" to allow driver to interact with DB on the same level?
-- we are missing the dependency injection at this point.
-- what does entrypoint belong to?

 - How can I use the timestream with the hosted grafana?